-- b.
-As Executive Agent, the Department of Defense is charged with the mission of: - (1) Providing centralized, over-all cognizance of the measures necessary to provide and assure the adequacy of the COMSEC techniques and materials used by the Government; - (2) Formulating for the Board integrated technical and operating policies, programs, and long-range plans required to maintain high and uniform standards to ensure the security of Federal telecommunications; and - (3) Providing advice and recommendations on any aspect of the field of COMSEC. - c.
+- (2) Formulating for the Board integrated technical and operating policies, programs, and long-range plans required to maintain high and uniform standards to ensure the security of Federal telecommunications; and - (3) Providing advice and recommendations on any aspect of the field of COMSEC. - c.
 As Executive Agent the Department of Defense is empowered to take action within policies and procedures established by the Board, in all COMSEC matters affecting the departments and agencies of the Government provided, however, that where exception to its action is made by the Secretary of a department or by the Head or Director of an agency outside of the Department of Defense, such exceptions shall be referred to the Board.
 Pending Board review, if the Department of Defense determines that the subject matter presents a problem of an emergency nature and requires immediate action it may refer the matter to the Special Committee for immediate decision. - d.
-Subject to the specific provisions of this Directive and subsequent directives issued by competent authority, the Director of the National Security Agency shall act for the Executive Agent in all COMSEC matters set forth in subparagraphs (1) through (13) below and any others which may be specified by the Special Committee or the Board.
-With respect to the Military Departments, the Director, NSA, will perform his functions under the immediate direction of the Joint Chiefs of Staff.
+Subject to the specific provisions of this Directive and subsequent directives issued by competent authority, the Director of the National Security Agency shall act for the Executive Agent in all COMSEC matters set forth in subparagraphs (1) thru (13) below and any others which may be specified by the Special Committee or the Board.
+With respect to the Military Departments, the Director, NSA will perform his functions under the immediate direction of the Joint Chiefs of Staff.
+Thus, in the fields of cryptosecurity, transmission security, physical security, and cover and deception it shall be the responsibility of the Director, NSA: